beamer-bridge/beamer/docs/source/whitepaper.rst

 ~~~~

 Users will pay a fee for bridging their tokens.
 This fee needs to cover the expense of the liquidity provider and reward
 them.
-The fees also include a protocol fee, which is used for further development of the protocol.
+The fees also include a Beamer service fee, which is used for further development of the protocol.

 In theory, the fee should follow the formula: